An ultrastable and robust single-photon emitter in hexagonal boron nitride: Results and discussion

 As the vdW membrane, hBN flake possesses the strain-tunable bandgap \cite{Grosso2017,Wiktor2016}.
-The bubble inside hBN could provide the positive strain $\sim$1\%, and the total strain distributed on the most bubble region is in negative correlations with its distance from the bubble center.
-On account that the bandgap of hBN possesses the negative deformation potentials with strain, i.e., $\sim$-31 meV per 1\% strain \cite{Wiktor2016}, the bubble inside hBN leads to the funnelled bandgap and further concentrated bounded excitons to the center of the bubble (see Supplementary Materials for the details of the theoretical calculation for the spatial distributions of the bubble-induced strain and funnelled bandgap in hBN).
-The excitons near the funnelled-bandgap region would possess the higher probability to tunnel to the defect located at the bottom of the funnelled bandgap, as well as the lower bandgap would lead to the higher-density charge carriers according to the Boltzmann distribution $\rho=\rho_0e^{-\frac{E}{kT}}$ (with ground-state carrier density $\rho_0$, carrier energy $E$, temperature $T$ and Boltzmann constant $k$).
-Therefore, the bubble-induced local strain gives rise to the local concentrating of the bounded excitons into the bubble center and the locally enhanced fluorescence in the hBN flake.
-It induces that the SPE emerges with the performances (i) and (ii), i.e., the remarkably increased $g^{(2)}(0)$ and the slightly enhanced fluorescence intensity along with the expanding of the strain-induced funnelled bandgap in the hBN flake.
+The total strain distributed on the most blister region is in negative correlations with its distance from the blister center.
+On account that the bandgap of hBN possesses the negative deformation potentials with strain, i.e., $\sim$-31 meV per 1\% strain \cite{Wiktor2016}, the blister inside hBN leads to the funnelled or valley-shape bandgap and further concentrated excitons at the region of blister (see Appendix E for the details of the theoretical calculation for the spatial distributions of the blister-induced strain and the related bandgap for the tent and bubble models in hBN).
+The excitons near the blister region would possess the higher probability to tunnel or flow to the bottom of the bandgap, as well as the lower bandgap would lead to the higher-density charge carriers according to the Boltzmann distribution $\rho=\rho_0e^{-\frac{E}{kT}}$ (with ground-state carrier density $\rho_0$, carrier energy $E$, temperature $T$ and Boltzmann constant $k$).
+Therefore, the blister-induced strain gives rise to the concentrating of the excitons into the blister center and the locally enhanced fluorescence in the hBN flake.
+It induces that the SPE emerges with the performances (i) and (ii), i.e., the remarkably increased $g^{(2)}(0)$ and the slightly enhanced fluorescence intensity along with the expanding of the strain-induced bandgap in the hBN flake.